 - Dungeons & Dragons.
 Werewolves, wolfweres (wolves that could take human shape) and greater wolfweres could half-change, thus gaining a hybrid mostly human body.

-- Shadowrun has a virus which turns people into mindless Neanderthal types which get stronger and vicious during the full moon.
+- There's a virus which turns people into "Loups Garous", increasing their hair growth and receding their gums, making their teeth look like fangs.
+Their murderous activities and rise in strength and aggression aren't linked to the full moon, but follow an even 28-days-cycle.
 However, they don't gain animal traits, beyond the extra hair.
 What Shadowrun does have are Shapeshifters, as in normal animals of all varieties spontaneously giving birth to magically active stock able to take on human form.
 Plus all the dragons who've learned the ability...